seanelvidge/seanelvidge.github.io/_posts/2025-12-12-Football_bogey_grounds.md

 Even more striking, this isn't just a bad example, this is, among every club in the entire Football League dataset, over 135 years of football, no team has a larger, more emphatic, more mathematically convincing record of away futility than Fulham at Arsenal.

-So let’s take a look, not just at the record itself, but at how we can quantify bogeyness in a way that recognises your intuition ("two games aren’t enough!") but takes advantage of the huge dataset football provides.
+So let's take a look, not just at the record itself, but at how we can quantify bogeyness in a way that recognises your intuition ("two games aren’t enough!") but takes advantage of the huge dataset football provides.

-## Why "never won" isn’t enough (the curse of small $$n$$)
+## Why "never won" isn't enough (the curse of small $$n$$)

 Imagine you flip a coin twice and get two tails.
 Does that mean the coin is biased?